rekterakathom/Overthrow/README.md

 The goal of the project to update the Overthrow codebase to allow for easier modification and enhanced performance, while also adding new features, trying to stay faithful to the original vision of Overthrow.

-**The goal is to have ALL performance improvements be accessible to all Overthrow developers in the perf branch, and maybe have them included in Overthrow Plus as well.**
+**The goal is to have all non-gameplay changing performance improvements and security updates be accessible to all Overthrow developers in the perf branch, and maybe have them included in Overthrow Plus as well.**

 ![image](https://raw.githubusercontent.com/rekterakathom/Overthrow/rkt_edition/addons/overthrow_main/campaign/RKT-loadingscreen.jpg)